 Day 6 – Reykjavik

-After breakfast, check out of the hotel and transfer to the port, where you will board the Celebrity Summit for a 12-night cruise to Boston.
+After breakfast, check out of the hotel and transfer to the port or airport.
 (B)

 For meals not included in your land programs, all hotels chosen include a restaurant on property where you may relax and enjoy a meal.
 In addition, your guide is available to make suggestions on nearby dining, shopping or sightseeing.